 The undergraduate minor in Leadership Studies provides students with knowledge of leadership theories, principles and concepts to prepare them for success at Ohio State and beyond.
 All students are eligible to enroll in leadership classes.
 The minor is structured to help students explore personal leadership, team and organizational leadership, community leadership, and ethics and diversity.
 In addition to coursework, students who pursue the minor will also complete a leadership practicum to bridge in-class learning with out-of-class experiences.
-Several special course sections are offered for specific groups, including: Intergroup Dialogue (focusing on different cultural and social identity groups), sorority and fraternity members and cohort programs.
-Visit activities.osu.edu/involvement/leadership_development/academic_courses/ to learn more about leadership classes.
+Visit activities.osu.edu/involvement/leadership\development/academic\courses/ to learn more about leadership classes.